mirzawaqasahmed/f5-big-iq-lab/docs/class3/module2/lab3.rst

   :align: center
   :scale: 50%

+.. note:: If you want to use learning/blocking mode, you will need a dedicated app template per application, unless you want to share the learning amongs the applications using the same ASM policy.

 |

-2. Go to Deployment > EVALUATE & DEPLOY > Web Application Security > Policies
+2. Go to Deployment > EVALUATE & DEPLOY > Web Application Security

 Under Deployments, click on **Create**.
-Name your Deployment, select BOS-vBIGIP01.termmarc.com, click on **Create**.
+Name your Deployment, select BOS-vBIGIP01.termmarc.com, choose method **Deplot immediatly**, then click on **Create**.

 .. image:: ../pictures/module2/img_module2_lab3_2a.png
   :align: center